lunarlab-gatech/roman/README.md

 ### HERCULES (Australia Environment)

-Run the following command to run this demo:
+First, edit the absolute paths the files in `params/hercules_AustraliaEnv`.
+Then, run the following command to run this demo:

 ```
 export YOLO_VERBOSE=False